cairo-book/cairo-book/src/ch13-02-anatomy-of-a-simple-contract.md

 {{#label interface}}
 <span class="caption">Listing {{#ref interface}}: A basic contract interface.</span>

 Interfaces represent the blueprint of the contract.
-They define the functions that the contract exposes to the outside world.
+They define the functions that the contract exposes to the outside world, without including the function body.
 In Cairo, they're defined by annotating a trait with the `#[starknet::interface]` attribute.
 All functions of the trait are considered public functions of any contract that implements this trait, and are callable from the outside world.

+> The contract constructor is not part of the interface.
+Nor are internal functions.

 All contract interfaces use a generic type for the `self` parameter, representing the contract state.
 We chose to name this generic parameter `TContractState` in our interface, but this is not enforced and any name can be chosen.